TrueConf Group Capabilities

 Text-based management interface via SSH

-REST API for functionality management with OAuth2 protocol authentication
+REST API for managing functionality with OAuth2 protocol authorization

-Management of all functionality through user interfaces (on-screen, web, tablet, REST API, text-based API RS232, and SSH)
+Control all features through user interfaces (on-screen, web, tablet, REST API, text API via RS232, and SSH)

 Using bundled cameras for video capture

 Camera angles that allow you to select cameras and their positions with a single click.
-Switch cameras with one click.
+Switch cameras with one touch.

 Using bundled audio devices for sound capture and playback